Hip-hop production: Synthesizers

 Synthesizers are used often in hip hop production.
-They are used for melodies, basslines, as percussive "stabs", for chords and for sound synthesis, to create new sound textures.
-The use of synthesizers was popularized by Dr. Dre during the G-funk era.
-In the 2000s, Jim Jonsin, Cool and Dre, Lil Jon, Scott Storch, and Neptunes continue to use synths.
-Often in low-budget studio environments or recording rooms constrained by space limitations, the composer would use virtual instruments instead of hardware synthesizers.
-In the 2010s, virtual instruments are becoming more common in high-budget studio environments.
+They are used for melodies, basslines, percussive "stabs", chords and textures.
+The use of hardware synthesizers was popularized by Dr. Dre during the G-funk era.
+In the 2000s, Jim Jonsin, Cool and Dre, Lil Jon, Scott Storch, and Neptunes continued to use synthesizers.
+In the 2010s, software synthesizers began to gain popularity for their convenience, low cost, and small size.

 Recording

 In hip hop, a multi-track recorder is standard for recording.
 The Portastudio cassette recorder was the law in the in-house recording studios in the 1980s.
 Digital ADAT tape recorders became standard during the 1990s, but have been largely replaced by Digital Audio Workstations or DAWs such as Apple's Logic, Avid's Pro Tools and Steinberg's Nuendo and Cubase.
 DAW's allow for more intricate editing and unlimited track counts, as well as built-in effects.
-This allows songwriters and composer's to create music without the expense of a large commercial studio.
+This allows songwriters and composers to create music without the expense of a large commercial studio.

 Vocal recording

 Generally, professional producers opt for a condenser microphone for studio recording, mostly due to their wide-range response and high quality.
 A primary alternative to the expensive condenser microphone is the dynamic microphone, used more often in live performances due to its durability.
 The major disadvantages of condenser microphones are their expense and fragility.
 Also, most condenser microphones require phantom power, unlike dynamic microphones.
 Conversely, the disadvantages of dynamic microphones are they do not generally possess the wide spectrum of condenser microphones and their frequency response is not as uniform.
 Many hip-hop producers typically used the Neumann U-87 for recording vocals which imparts a glassy "sheen" especially on female vocals.
 But today, many producers in this musical genre use the Sony C-800G tube microphone, vintage microphones, and high-end ribbon microphones tuned for flattering, "big" vocal expression.
 Many classic hip-hop songs were recorded with the most basic of equipment.
 In many cases this contributes to its raw sound quality, and charm.
 A lot of recording engineers prefer using "dry" acoustics for hip hop to minimize the room reverberation.